mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ```text
 Cost per article = (2.3 hours * $20/hr) + (0.625 hours * $30/hr) = $64.75
 ```

+There are two major variables in this equation that you

 | Candidate source   | What I paid |
 |--------------------|-------------|